Austinuc/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

  1-strncat.c | Concatenates two string using n bytes from src string 2-strncpy.c | Copies a string to a given destination 3-strcmp.c | Compares two strings and returns the difference of the ASCII value of the non-matching characers or zero if the two strings are equal
+ 4-rev_array.c | Reverses the contents of an array of integers